 FOUNDRY WORKERS SEEK PAYMENT FOR ALL TIME WORKED FROM THYSSENKRUPP WAUPACA, INC.

-The class action lawsuit was filed on Wednesday June 4, 2008 in federal court in Green Bay, Wisconsin, which is close to ThyssenKrupp Waupaca’s headquarters.
+The class action lawsuit was filed in federal court in Green Bay, Wisconsin, which is close to ThyssenKrupp Waupaca’s headquarters.
 The lawsuit seeks to represent employees at all ThyssenKrupp Waupaca locations, including foundries in Wisconsin, Indiana and Tennessee.

 “Since the early 1990s, the United State Department of Labor and federal courts have been steadily forcing industrial and manufacturing employers to pay wages for all hours worked, including time spent putting on, taking off and cleaning equipment, and for time walking from locker areas to the plant floors.
 The U.S. Supreme Court has also said that if employees work with toxic chemicals, post-shift time spent showering should be paid.
 We believe that foundry workers have the same rights under federal and state laws to be paid for all hours worked, and we will fight to obtain back wages for the ThyssenKrupp Waupaca employees,” said Gordon Rudd, one of the attorneys for the workers.

 The time workers in industrial settings spend getting ready for their shifts, and for finishing the end of their shifts, is significant.
 “In some cases, up to 30 minutes each day is spent working off the clock.
 Millions of dollars have been paid to settle some of these class action lawsuits, and some workers have been awarded thousands of dollars in back pay,” said Joe Snodgrass, another attorney for the workers.